 So you’re thinking about buying your first investment property.
 Real estate investing has made a lot of people into millionaires.
 But you do need to be aware that there is considerable risk involved, even with the less-risky way of starting out with rental property.
 So you need to proceed slowly and cautiously and armed with some basic knowledge.
-With that in mind, we’ve prepared this short guide to buying your first investment property in Los Angeles that highlights the key concerns for those just getting started.
+With that in mind, we’ve prepared this short guide to buying your first investment property in Riverside that highlights the key concerns for those just getting started.

 Is It Right for You?